narslab/narslab.github.io/team/_posts/2021-07-01-mahsa-arabi.md

 cv:
 ---

-Mahsa is a PHD student in transportation engineering who joined NARS Lab in July 2021.
+Mahsa is a Postdoctoral Research Associate in transportation engineering who joined NARS Lab in July 2021.
 She has bachelor's and master's degrees in industrial engineering and more than 6 years work experience in Iran Railways Company.
 Her research focus is on network resilience and sustainability, system design, optimization, data mining, and machine learning.